Dopaminergic pathways: Nigrostriatal pathway

 The nigrostriatal pathway is involved in behaviors relating to movement and motivation.
 The transmission of dopaminergic neurons to the dorsal striatum particularly plays a role in reward and motivation while movement is influenced by the transmission of dopaminergic neurons to the substantia nigra.
 The nigrostriatal pathway is associated with conditions such as Huntington's disease, Parkinson's disease, ADHD, Schizophrenia, and Tourette's Syndrome.
 Huntington's disease, Parkinson's disease, and Tourette's Syndrome are conditions affected by motor functioning while schizophrenia and ADHD are affected by reward and motivation functioning.
 This pathway also regulates associated learning such as classical conditioning and operant conditioning.

 The tuberoinfundibular pathway transmits dopamine the hypothalamus to the pituitary gland.

 Tuberoinfundibular pathway

 The tuberoinfundibular pathway transmits dopamine from the hypothalamus to the pituitary gland.
-This neural circuit plays a pivotal role in the regulation of hormonal balance and, specifically, in modulating the secretion of prolactin from the pituitary gland, which is responsible for breast milk production in females.
+This pathway also regulates the secretion of prolactin from the pituitary gland, which is responsible for breast milk production in females.
 Hyperprolactinemia is an associated condition caused by an excessive amount of prolactin production that is common in pregnant women.
-After childbirth, the tuberoinfundibular pathway resumes its role in regulating prolactin levels.
-The decline in estrogen levels postpartum contributes to the restoration of dopaminergic inhibition, preventing sustained hyperprolactinemia in non-pregnant and non-nursing individuals.